 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.

-Cancer of unknown primary is an advanced cancer and unfortunately, most cases can't be cured.
-The aim of treatment is generally to relieve symptoms.
+Cancer of unknown primary (CUP) is an advanced cancer.
+This means that unfortunately, it cannot be cured.
+The aim of treatment is generally to relieve symptoms rather than cure the cancer.
 It can also control the cancer and improve quality of life.

 When you have it